Oh, queen of neatness, you have made a mess

 Of all these cupboards, cabinets, and drawers;

-The rooms and scenes that used to prepossess
+The rooms and scenes you used to prepossess

 Before you slipped from this world to the next.